Zwe Pyae: Acting career

-Zwe made his acting debut with a leading role in the Big-screen movie Do Ghosts Have Horns? (သရဲဆိုတာချိုနဲ့လား), alongside Yamin May Oo and directed by Ei Ei Khine, which premiered in Myanmar cinemas on 6 May 2018.
-In the same year, he starred a male lead in his second film International Heart Broken Day alongside actress Su Pan Htwar and directed by Myat Khine.
-The film was converting movie from his song.
-He then starred a main role in his third film Ma Gyi San and Her Lovers alongside Khin San Win, Su Pan Htwar and Htet Aung Shine, directed by Myat Khine and the film released in 2016.

-In 2018, he starred in the Burmese television series Two Flower Jousting where he played the leading role with Paing Phyo Thu and May Barani Thaw which aired on MRTV in March 2018.
+Zwe made his acting debut with 2018 film Do Ghosts Have Horns? (သရဲဆိုတာချိုနဲ့လား), alongside Yamin May Oo.
+In the same year, he starred in his second film International Heart Broken Day alongside Su Pan Htwar.
+The film was adapted from his song.
+He then starred in his third film Ma Gyi San and Her Lovers alongside Khin San Win, in 2016.
+His first television series Two Flower Jousting was aired on MRTV in March 2018.

 Personal life

 Zwe married a Pyin U Lwin native, Zali Moe, on 20 July 2019.